khushi03112000/Docker-Zero-to-Hero/README.md

-# Repo to learn Docker with examples.
-Contributions are most welcome.

-## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

-Yes, exactly!
-Let’s break it down:

 ### **1️⃣ EC2 OS is Created Through Virtualization**
 - **AWS uses a hypervisor (Nitro or Xen)** to create EC2 instances.
 - When you launch an EC2 instance, it's actually a **virtual machine** running on AWS’s **physical server**.